Roy Ayers: 1990s–2020s

 In 1992, Ayers released two studio albums, Drive and Wake Up, for the hip-hop label Ichiban Records.
 In 1993, he appeared on the record Guru's Jazzmatazz Vol. 1, playing vibraphone on the song "Take a Look (At Yourself)".
 The following year he appeared on the Red Hot Organization's compilation album Stolen Moments: Red Hot + Cool.
 The album, intended to raise awareness and funds in support of the AIDS epidemic in the African-American community, was heralded as "Album of the Year" by Time magazine.

-During the 2000s and 2010s, Ayers ventured into house music, collaborating with such stalwarts of the genre as Masters at Work and Kerri Chandler.
-He founded two record labels, Uno Melodic and Gold Mink Records.
+During the 2000s and 2010s, Ayers ventured into electronic dance music, collaborating with such stalwarts of the genre as Masters at Work, Pépé Bradock, 4hero and Kerri Chandler.
+Ayers founded two record labels, Uno Melodic and Gold Mink Records.
 The first released several studio albums, including Sylvia Striplin's, while the second folded after a few singles.